Wisdom Teeth Removal

 Wisdom teeth are the final set of molars.
 They come in anywhere between the ages of 17 to 25 and are known to cause issues with many patients’ oral health.
 We can visually examine your wisdom teeth (if they have already erupted) or use X-ray imaging to assess if your wisdom teeth need to be removed.

-Wisdom teeth removal is considered a category of oral surgery and they can be removed by your dentist or an oral surgeon.
-The procedure can also be done in your dentist’s office or surgeon’s office.
-Wisdom teeth removal usually requires a general anesthetic, especially if you are having more than one wisdom tooth pulled at the same time.
+Wisdom teeth removal is considered a category of oral surgery but wisdom teeth can be removed by your dentist or an oral surgeon.
+This procedure usually requires a general anesthetic, especially if you are having more than one wisdom tooth pulled at the same time.

 How do I know if my wisdom teeth need removed?